This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working

 Misdiagnosis of Stage

 Not only may the type of cancer be misdiagnosed, it is possible for a doctor to misdiagnose the stage of the mesothelioma.
 Staging is assigned based on the extent of the original tumor’s growth and how it has spread to other parts of the body.
 Mesothelioma is diagnosed as stage 1, 2, 3, or 4 based on certain criteria.
 Doctors use imaging scans, biopsies, and blood tests to make this staging diagnosis.
 However, many of these tests can be misleading and it is easy to miss part of the tumor that has spread.

 The Importance of Diagnosis for Treatment

 An accurate diagnosis for any health condition is crucial for getting the right treatment.
 With a disease like mesothelioma that can be fatal when treatment is delayed, a correct diagnosis becomes even more important.
 Although mesothelioma is difficult to treat, the earlier an accurate diagnosis is made, the better the prognosis.

 An early and accurate diagnosis gives patients more treatment options.
 This is true for the diagnosis of the condition itself as well as the stage.
 A medical team needs accurate information to develop the best treatment plan.
 For example, if mesothelioma is misdiagnosed for several years, by the time a proper diagnosis is made, there may only be aggressive treatments available.
 If a diagnosis had been made sooner, that patient may have benefited from less invasive treatments.

 Why Getting a Second Opinion is So Important

-It may seem like you are insulting your doctor if you seek a second opinion.
-However, every health care consumer has a right to getting as much information as possible.
+It may seem like you are insulting your doctor if you seek a second opinion, but that is not the case.
+Good physicians know the importance of having expert opinions.
+Every health care consumer has a right to getting as much information as possible.
 Since mesothelioma is a serious condition, a second opinion could make a huge difference in treatment options and life expectancy.
 For mesothelioma, at least one diagnosis should come from a doctor who specializes in this type of cancer.

 What Mesothelioma Specialists Look for